heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Monetization of the synthetic trackers back to the investor wallets

-When investors want to exit the protocol and monetize the gains or losses of their respective synthetic trackers, they can convert all their synthetic holdings back to ETH independently with a special smart contract functionality.
+Assuming ETH is the chosen reference asset: When investors want to exit the protocol and monetize the gains or losses of their respective synthetic trackers, they can convert all their synthetic holdings back to ETH independently with a special smart contract functionality.
 The smart contract will convert all none-ETH synthetic exposures back to ETH based on prices from blockchain Oracles automatically.
 Then it transfers the corresponding amount of collateral back to the investor wallet: e.g. if the investor invested at t=0 100 and now has 110 worth if ETH, the investor will receive back 110 (i.e. a gain of 10).
 In the other hand if the investor has only 90 worth of ETH, he will receive only 90 out of the 100 he initially transferred to the protocol (i.e. a loss of 10).

 ## Peer-to-Contract trading